-Graduate Studies in the College of Arts and Sciences offers more than 20 degree programs in 12 departments, including degrees in biology, education, English, history, humanities, mathematics, theology and religious studies, clinical mental health counseling, school counseling, and school psychology.
-In partnership with the Boler School of Business, we also offer degrees in communications management and nonprofit administration.
+Graduate Studies in the College of Arts and Sciences offers more than 20 degree programs in 12 departments, including degrees in biology, education, English, humanities, mathematics, theology and religious studies, clinical mental health counseling, school counseling, and school psychology.
+In partnership with the Boler School of Business, we also offer degrees in nonprofit administration.

-We offer post-baccalaureate programs in education and pre-medical preparation.
-Additionally, there are options for post-master’s coursework in clinical mental health counseling, educational administration, school counseling, and school psychology.
+We offer one post-baccalaureate program in pre-medical preparation.
+Additionally, there are options for post-master’s coursework in clinical mental health counseling, school counseling, and school psychology.